Sheaves of G-structures and generic G-models: Abstract

 \section{Abstract}

 In this article we give an equivariant version for the construction of generic models on presheaves of structures.
 We deal with first order structures endowed with a suitable action of some fixed group, say $G$; we call them $G$-structures.
 We show that every exact presheaf of $G$-structures $\mc{M}$ has a generic $G$-model $\mc{M}\sup{gen}$.
-Moreover, $\mc{M}$ induces a presheaf of orbit structures $\mc{M}/G$ and a generic orbit model $(\mc{M}/G)\sup{gen}\cong \mc{M}\sup{gen}/G$ which coincides with the orbit structure of the generic $G$-model.